-\textbf{Facilitating few-shot learning in downstream tasks.} Leveraging the large volume of knowledge learned in CLIP, EPCL is effective when downstream tasks have few data.
+\textbf{Facilitating few-shot learning in downstream tasks.} Leveraging the rich knowledge learned in CLIP, EPCL is effective when downstream tasks have scarce training samples.

-We conduct comprehensive experiments on mainstream point cloud tasks (detection, segmentation, recognition, classification and few-shot learning) to demonstrate that EPCL achieves better performance than the current state-of-the-art 3D pretraining methods.
+We perform comprehensive experiments on mainstream point cloud tasks including detection, segmentation, recognition, classification and few-shot learning.
+Experimental results show that EPCL achieves better performance than the state-of-the-art 3D pre-training methods.
+Notably, our EPCL brings the gains of $\textbf{19.7}$ AP$_{50}$ on ScanNet V2 detection, $\textbf{4.4}$ mIoU on S3DIS segmentation and $\textbf{1.2}$ mIoU on SemanticKITTI segmentation compared to contemporary pretrained encoders.

+\textbf{Difference to prior works.} While there have been several existing works proposing the utilization of 2D pretrained models, our method differs from them.
+For instance, Image2Point \cite{xu2022image2point} expands 2D kernels of a CNN into 3D kernels for point cloud feature extraction.
+Pix4Point \cite{qian2022pix4point} initializes from 2D pretrained backbones and finetunes the entire neural network, resulting in low training efficiency.
+PPKT \cite{liu2021learning} pretrains 3D backbones by distilling from 2D pretrained models, but it exhibits relatively low performance.
+ACT \cite{dong2022autoencoders} adopts a two-stage strategy, training the teacher from a 2D pretrained model and distilling the teacher to a 3D point cloud Transformer student through masked modeling.
+However, prior works utilizing 2D pretrained models often suffer from either \emph{low performance} or \emph{low efficiency}.

+In contrast to these prior works, our method, EPCL, \emph{directly applies} the frozen CLIP model to extract point cloud features for various tasks, achieving better performance compared to recent pretrained methods.
+In this GPT era, our approach provides an \emph{efficient} encoder for point cloud feature extraction.
+Additionally, since CLIP is a general vision pretrained model without task-specific information, we have designed a task token to further embed task-related biases.